alesskerbinek/FlightSimPanel/README.md

 # FlightSimPanel
 Flight simulator peripheral units

-More on the DokuWiki coming soon...
+More on the DokuWiki coming soon... or just here in READMEs [a relative link](NavCom/README.md)

 The directory structure is as follows:
 <pre>